 I follow tracks that fade into a hay field mowed flat and gold.
 Where now?
 Straight across would be logical but the creek there meanders into a marsh the length of the draw.
 I test it on foot — ankle-deep mud.

 I ride tentatively around the edge of the empty field as if trying to conjure a memory that wants to remain buried.
 Every direction is the same.
-I imagine for a moment my wife’s incredulous question: “What are you doing there?”

 On my second perimeter pass I notice a faint ATV trail through the green marsh grass—not quite confidence inspiring but the right direction.
-I hope to go over the hill onto Jordan Craters Road but instead the winding wisp flows back to Mahogany Creek beyond which no trail is evident.
+I hope to go over the hill onto Jordan Craters road but instead the winding wisp flows back to Mahogany Creek beyond which no trail is evident.

 “I hope this comes out somewhere,” I think to myself as I splash through the water to become a red, roaming bovine cutting my own casual trails through the dry grass and sagebrush.